nagyaly/cyber/2-Password-Attack/3-Weak-Passwords-[john].md

 Session completed.
 ```

-as we can see, we retreived the weak password of the user `nagy` which is `nagy`
+as we can see, we retreived the weak password of the user `nagy` which is also `nagy`